NREL/dgen/README.md

 For example, if you want to simulate only California then navigate to the 'ca_final_db' folder and download the dgen_db.sql file.

+You will also need to download and unzip the agent files "OS_dGen_Agents.zip", making sure the use the correct agent file corresponding to the scenario you'd like to run (e.g. commercial agents for California).

 Next, run the following in the command line (replacing 'path_to_where_you_saved_database_file' below with the actual path where you saved your database file):

 ```